T3gu1a/D-algebraic-functions/README.md

 Documentation and examples are given at [NLDE documentation](https://T3gu1a.github.io/NLDEdoc/).

-## More examples
+## Examples in a Maple worksheet

-Some examples are presented in Jypyter notebook file _NLDE-examples.ipynb_.
+One can try the examples of the documentation in the Maple worksheet MapleWorksheet-NLDEdox-examples.mw.

 ## References